In order to use our service, you will have to use the Secure Shell protocol (SSH) to connect to your capsul.

 > ssh didn’t needed an upgrade.
 SSH is perfect

-Because of the case for absolute simplicity, I think that in a cloud based use-case it might even make sense to remove the TOFU and make the ssh client even less user friendly; requiring the expected host key to be passed in on every command by default would dramatically increase the security of real-world SSH usage.
+Because of the case for absolute simplicity, I think that in a cloud based use-case it might even make sense to remove the TOFU and make the ssh client even less user friendly; requiring the expected host key to be passed in on every command by default would seal up the last gap in SSH's security: the user interface.
 In order to make it more human-friendly again while keeping the security benefits, we can create a new layer of abstraction on top of SSH, create regime-specific automation & wrapper scripts.

 For example, when we build a JSON API for capsul, we could also provide a capsul-cli application which contains an SSH wrapper that knows how to automatically grab & inject the authentic host keys and invoke ssh in a single command.